 Every voice counts

-Indigenous and rural women, sex workers, lesbian and bisexual women, trans people, women with disabilities and HIV.
-They are among the many women, girls and trans people who must confront multiple layers of discrimination.
+Indigenous and rural women, sex workers, lesbian and bisexual women, women with disabilities and HIV.
+They are among the many women, girls, trans people and intersex people who must confront multiple layers of discrimination.
 Yet they are playing an essential role in bringing an end to injustice and inequality across the globe.

-Count Me In! supports the voices and activism of women, girls and trans people who are often most marginalised by their communities.
+Count Me In! supports the voices and activism of women, girls, trans people and intersex people who are often most marginalised by their communities.

 Count Me In! is a special joint initiative led by Mama Cash, including the sex worker-led Red Umbrella Fund (RUF), together with the Association for Women’s Rights in Development (AWID), CREA, Just Associates (JASS) and Urgent Action Fund – Africa (representing its sister funds in the US and Latin America).
 The Dutch gender platform WO=MEN is a strategic partner for lobbying and advocacy.